jaicab/jaicab.github.io/_posts/2015-03-03-introducing-localfont-a-localstorage-solution.md

 ##localFont and the need for a side project
 While discussing the process to keep a performance budget at work, I realised that if we wanted to use the localStorage caching approach on a project, it would take ages to get it working, and more if we wanted to use it on every project.

-This need of a tool and my need to play more with Vanilla JS pushed me into a new side project I have called [localFont](http://jaicab.com/localFont/).
+This need of a tool and my need to play more with Vanilla JS pushed me into a new side project I have called [localFont, implement localStorage caching for web fonts in seconds](http://jaicab.com/localFont/).
 This tiny little online tool will generate the final CSS file for you and five you the piece of JavaScript you need to launch it.

 Just drop the font files, set up each font's style and weight and then use the code that will be automatically generated.
 By default it uses <code>/font.css</code> as the default path of the CSS, but it can be changed.
 It's important that it's an absolute path so it can be accessed from any directory.